IN THIS ARTICLE:

 2. Links Pointing to External Pages:

 Also called outbound links, external links lead users away from your website to another website.
+Your site may host links to pages that no longer exist on the destination site.
+These broken external links can impact user experience.

 Broken Link SEO